Iowa

 A. Occupational licensing

-In 2019 the legislature had narrowed licensing standards for certain skills learned in prison.
+In 2019 the legislature narrowed licensing standards for certain skills learned in prison.
 See Iowa Code Ann. §§ 103.6 et seq. (electrician and related licenses); 105.10 et seq. (for plumber, mechanical professionals, and contractor licenses).
-But until 2020, Iowa had no general law regulating consideration of conviction in occupational licensing.

-In 2020, HF2627 added a new section to Chapter 272C of the Iowa Code to impose an unusually robust and license-specific “direct relationship” test on all but a few health-related licenses.
+In 2020, HF2627 enact6ed one of the most progressive ococupational licensing laws in the nation: A new section to Chapter 272C of the Iowa Code to impose an unusually robust and license-specific “direct relationship” test on all but a few health-related licenses.
 Licensure may be denied only “if an unreasonable risk to public safety exists because the offense directly relates to the duties and responsibilities of the profession and the appropriate licensing board, agency, or department does not grant an exception pursuant to subsection 4.”
 Iowa Code Ann. § 272C.15(1).
-6 Each covered board must provide a list of offenses that “directly relate[] to the duties and responsibilities of the profession,” and may not deny a license based on non-conviction records or any finding that an applicant “lacks good character” or “suffers from moral turpitude.”
-Iowa Code Ann. §272C.15(1).
+7 Each covered board must provide a list of offenses that “directly relate[] to the duties and responsibilities of the profession,” § 272C.15(2), and may not deny a license based on non-conviction records or any finding that an applicant “lacks good character” or “suffers from moral turpitude.” § 272C.15(3).

-Under the new section, an agency “shall grant” a waiver to an individual “who would otherwise be denied a license due to a criminal conviction” if the individual is determined to be rehabilitated and an “appropriate candidate for licensure” based on a list of factors that include the nature and seriousness of the crime, the passage of time, and other mitigating or aggravating factors.
+Waiver of disqualification: Under the new section, an agency “shall grant” a waiver to an individual “who would otherwise be denied a license” because a criminal conviction is directly related if the individual is determined to be “rehabilitated and an appropriate candidate for licensure” based on a list of factors that include the nature and seriousness of the crime, the passage of time, and other mitigating or aggravating factors. §272C.15(4).
 There is a rebuttable presumption that an applicant is “rehabilitated” five years after release from incarceration, unless the conviction was for certain violent or sexual crimes.
-In evaluating an individual’s rehabilitation, a board shall also consider whether a “certification of employability” has been issued, see Section III-E above, and any letters of reference. §272C.1(4).
+In evaluating an individual’s rehabilitation, a board shall also consider whether a “certification of employability” has been issued, see Section III-E above, and any letters of reference.
+Id.

-In April, 2019 the governor signed SF 650 prohibiting suits against employers for the tort of negligent hiring based on their employment of a person with a criminal record, unless the person committed the crime “while performing duties substantially similar to those reasonably expected to be performed in the employment” and considering a test involving the nature and seriousness of the offense, the age of the person at the time of its commission, and the time elapsed since; or, if the conviction was for a lengthy list of crimes involving violence; or, if the negligent hiring suit involves the misuse of funds or property by the convicted person.
+Limitation on negligent hiring liability: In 2019, SF 650 enacted Iowa Code § 671A.1 to prohibit suits against employers for the tort of negligent hiring based on their employment of a person with a criminal record, unless the person committed the crime “while performing duties substantially similar to those reasonably expected to be performed in the employment” and considering a test involving the nature and seriousness of the offense, the age of the person at the time of its commission, and the time elapsed since; or, if the conviction was for a lengthy list of crimes involving violence; or, if the negligent hiring suit involves the misuse of funds or property by the convicted person.